SkullMasher/npm_scripts/README.md

 # npm_scripts
 Set of npm_scripts to build and start a WebApp

-In a web app I want npm scripts to be in a folder called npm_scripts.
+In a web app I want npm scripts to be in a folder called node_scripts.

-These scripts handles webapp build and developement process for exemple.
-Either way they don't clog up the main app repositories.
+These scripts handles webapp build and developement process and other things necessary.

 ## Purpose